JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-plugin-releases.md

 and Android Studio (starting with Narwhal 2025.1.1).

 > To use the Kotlin Multiplatform plugin on Windows and Linux, you need IntelliJ IDEA 2025.2.2.
-> Android Studio will add support for the KMP IDE plugin on Windows and Linux in the coming months.
+> Android Studio will add support for the KMP IDE plugin on Windows and Linux in an upcoming release.
 >
 {style="note"}